v1peridae/de.list/README.md

 ![](breh/image3.png)

+> and their reviews on the cool stuff they're reading too!

 ### nerd stuff?? :P

 built with astro, react, tailwind<br>
-postgres via prisma, my beloved<br>
+postgres via prisma my beloved<br>
-firebase for auth
+1/2 asleep lou and now current lou regrets what they did

 ### if you wanna run it locally....